Vanilla buckwheat pancakes

-These vanilla buckwheat pancakes are fluffy, light, healthy, and really make the perfect breakfast.
+These pancakes are made like any other, we just use different dry ingredients.
 They’re made with a mix of half buckwheat flour, and half spelt (or regular if you prefer) flour.

 I also recommend using white buckwheat flour for this recipe, to keep them lighter in taste.